Home Insurance

 Effects of Burglary on Victims

-In 83.5% of all incidents (attempted and where entry was gained), victims reported feeling emotionally affected.
+In 77% of all incidents (attempted and where entry was gained), victims reported feeling emotionally affected.
 The range of emotions experienced after a break in is wide, from anger to fear to depression.
-More than half of victims report feeling anger, annoyance and shock.
-Around one in three report having difficulty sleeping afterwards, as well as experiencing anxiety or panic attacks.
+More than half of victims report feeling anger and shock.
+Nearly half report having difficulty sleeping afterwards, as well as experiencing anxiety or panic attacks.

 How do Burglary Victims Feel Afterwards?